Corpse uncleanness: Priestly laws

-A Jew who is descended from a line of the priestly class known as Kohen is not allowed to intentionally come into contact with a dead body, nor approach too closely to graves within a Jewish cemetery.
+A Jew who is descended from a line of the priestly stock known as Kohen is not allowed to intentionally come into contact with a dead body, nor approach too closely to graves within a Jewish cemetery.
+In the land of Israel, it is also halachically prohibited unto persons of the priestly stock to enter a hospital in order to visit a patient where the majority of the patients are Jewish, unless he knows for certain that there are no Jewish corpses in the hospital.
 An ordinary priest of Aaron's lineage is, however, permitted to contract corpse uncleanness for any of his seven closest relatives that have died (father, mother, brother, unwedded sister, son, daughter, or wife), including a married sister by a rabbinic injunction.

 Jewish priests were especially susceptible to contracting corpse uncleanness, due to the unmarked graves in foreign lands.
 Since they were required by a biblical injunction to eat their bread-offering (Terumah) in a state of ritual purity, and they could hardly know if they had trampled upon an unmarked grave, this prompted the early rabbis to decree a general-state of defilement upon all foreign lands.
 Public roads in the land of Israel, however, were assumed to be clean from corpse defilement, unless one knew for certain that he had touched human remains.